Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 In life, [[4.
 World Almanac/NPCs/Patrina Velikovna.md\|Patrina Velikovna]] was a dusk elf who, having learned a great deal about the black arts, was nearly a match for Strahd's powers.
 She felt a great bond with him and asked to solemnize that bond in a dark marriage.
 Drawn to her knowledge and power, Strahd consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart Strahd's plans.
 Strahd demanded, and got, Patrina's body.
 She then became the banshee trapped here.

 Reducing the banshee to 0 hit points causes it to discorporate.
 Patrina's spirit can't rest, however, until she is formally wed to Strahd; the banshee re-forms in her crypt 24 hours later.
-Casting a hallow spell on the crypt prevents the banshee from returning for as long as the spell lasts.
+Casting a [[5.
+Mechanics/Spells/Hallow.md\|hallow]] spell on the crypt prevents the banshee from returning for as long as the spell lasts.

 ##### Treasure